-A schooner carrying the bricks for the tower foundered on the sandbar at the entrance to Aransas Pass during high seas in late December of 1855.
+A schooner carrying the bricks for the tower foundered on the sandbar at the entrance to Aransas Pass during high seas in late December 1855.
 The crew was rescued, but the ship and its cargo were a total loss.
 During 1856, new bricks arrived at the island, followed later by the lantern room, and finally a fourth-order Fresnel lens.
 The keeper’s dwelling and the fifty-five-foot, octagonal tower, with a coat of brown paint, were completed by the early part of 1857.
 The light from the tower’s lantern room first illuminated the night sky above the pass later that year.

 Sometime after the start of the Civil War, the lens was removed from the lantern room for safekeeping.
 Control of the tower passed repeatedly between Confederate and Union forces.
-Then, on Christmas Day of 1862, Confederate General John B. Magruder ordered the destruction of the tower.
+Then, on Christmas Day 1862, Confederate General John B. Magruder ordered the destruction of the tower.
 Two kegs of powder were exploded inside the tower, damaging the upper twenty-feet of brickwork and destroying most of the circular staircase.

 After the war, Texas’ lights were gradually repaired or rebuilt and returned to service.
 Early in 1867, a work crew arrived to repair the upper portion of the damaged tower at Aransas Pass.
 Acting District Lighthouse Engineer M.F.
 Bonzano described a winter storm that hampered the work: “During the progress of the repairs one of the severest Northers ever experienced on the Texas coast occurred.
 The cold was so severe that frozen fish were hove ashore by the hundreds and birds of all sorts sought refuge in the tower and camp of the workmen where they perished in large numbers.”
-The Aransas Pass Lighthouse was the last principal light along the coast to return to service, doing so in the spring of 1867.
+Aransas Pass Lighthouse was the last principal light along the coast to return to service, doing so in the spring of 1867.

-Hurricanes periodically swept through the area, inflicting varying degrees of destruction on the station.
-The most damage was caused by the hurricane of August 18, 1916, which prompted Congress to allocate “$20,000 for repairing buildings and dwellings, out buildings, and appurtenant structures, damaged or destroyed in the hurricane.”
-The repair work, which had suffered several delays, was almost complete when a hurricane struck on September 13, 1919.
-The workmen weathered the storm in the new hollow-tile keeper’s dwelling, but the assistant’s dwelling was swept away.
-A small dwelling for the assistant keeper was subsequently built just behind the tower and adjacent to the keeper’s dwelling.
+On September 13, 1919, two days after the new structures were practically complete, another devastating hurricane struck the station.
+The workmen weathered the storm in the new hollow-tile keeper’s dwelling, but the old assistant’s dwelling was swept away.
+A second small dwelling was subsequently built just behind the tower and adjacent to the double-dwelling.
 These edifices survive to this day, along with a third dwelling added around 1940.

 By the middle of the twentieth century, Aransas Pass had slowly inched over one mile south of the lighthouse.
 To better mark the entrance, a new light was established in 1952 at the Port Aransas Coast Guard Station, and Aransas Pass Lighthouse was deactivated, just a few years shy of a century of service.
 The Lydia Ann Channel, which runs north from the pass, was now the closest waterway to the tower, and the lighthouse started to be referred to as the Lydia Ann Light.